minkkinen/scenarios-as-reactive-sequences/Reactive-sequences.md

 The title of this paper is *scenarios as narratives of reactive sequences*.
 The argument that I make is that scenarios can be fruitfully seen as stories of reactive sequences of possible future developments.
 The following figures illustrate this concept (Fig. 1 and Fig. 2).

-Futurists are also accustomed to thinking in processual terms.
-We usually think in terms of different types of continuities (trends, megatrends) and discontinuities (weak signals, emerging issues, black swans).
+The strength of futurists is that we are accustomed to thinking in processual terms.
+In explaining change, we usually consider different types of continuities (trends, megatrends) and discontinuities (weak signals, emerging issues, black swans).
 The focus on narrative and event sequences represents an attempt to enrich this thinking by breaking trends into their component parts: which events and actions constitute an empirical trend?

 In many scenario approaches, scenarios are creatively written stories that open stakeholders' views concerning the future \citep{schwartz1996art}.
 While scenarios are always stories, the sequences and change processes to which they refer can be viewed in at least moderately realist terms.
 There are actual transformations happening in society, not only in cognitive representations of society.
 Nonetheless, realism cannot be conceived naively within futures research, because the shape of the emerging future depends largely on how actors envision it in the present.
 In recent decades, this realist position has been discussed by several authors, highlighting for instance dispositions, affordances and latent possibilities within structures \cite{bell1997foundations, patomaki2006realist, poli2011steps}.